-Hepatopulmonary syndrome is hypoxemia caused by pulmonary microvascular vasodilation in patients with portal hypertension; dyspnea and hypoxemia are worse when the patient is upright.
+Hepatopulmonary syndrome is associated with reduced levels of bone morphogenetic protein 9 (BMP9) and BMP10 level when compared to control patients with advanced liver disease without hepatopulmonary syndrome.
+Lower BMP9 levels were further associated with more severe hepatopulmonary syndrome (1 General reference Hepatopulmonary syndrome is hypoxemia caused by pulmonary microvascular vasodilation in patients with portal hypertension; dyspnea and hypoxemia are worse when the patient is upright.
+Hepatopulmonary... read more ).

-Hepatopulmonary syndrome should be suspected in a patient with known liver disease who reports dyspnea (particularly platypnea).
+Hepatopulmonary syndrome should be suspected in patients with known liver disease who report dyspnea (particularly platypnea).
 Patients with such symptoms should have pulse oximetry.
-If the symptoms are severe (eg, dyspnea at rest), ABGs should be measured with the patient breathing room air and 100% O 2 to determine shunt fraction.
+If the symptoms are severe (eg, dyspnea at rest), arterial blood gasses should be measured with the patient breathing room air and 100% oxygen to determine shunt fraction.

 A useful diagnostic test is contrast echocardiography Methodology This photo shows a patient having echocardiography.
 This image shows all 4 cardiac chambers and the tricupsid and mitral valves.
 Echocardiography uses ultrasound waves to produce an image of... read more .
 Intravenous microbubbles from agitated saline that are normally trapped in the pulmonary capillaries rapidly (ie, within 7 heartbeats) traverse the lung and appear in the left atrium.
 Similarly, IV technetium-99m–labeled albumin may traverse the lungs and appear in the kidneys and brain.
-Pulmonary angiography may reveal a diffusely fine or blotchy vascular configuration.
+Pulmonary angiography Angiography Angiography is sometimes called conventional angiography to distinguish it from CT angiography (CTA) and magnetic resonance angiography (MRA).
+Angiography provides detailed images of blood vessels... read more may reveal a diffusely fine or blotchy vascular configuration.
 Angiography is generally not needed unless thromboembolism is suspected.

-The main treatment is supplemental O 2 for symptoms.
+The main treatment is supplemental oxygen for symptoms.
 Other therapies, such as somatostatin to inhibit vasodilation, are of modest benefit in only some patients.
 Coil embolization is virtually impossible because of the number and size of the lesions.
 Inhaled nitric oxide synthesis inhibitors may be a future treatment option.
-Hepatopulmonary syndrome may regress after liver transplantation or if the underlying liver disease subsides.
-Prognosis is poor without treatment (survival < 2 yr).
+Hepatopulmonary syndrome may regress after liver transplantation Liver Transplantation Liver transplantation is the 2nd most common type of solid organ transplantation.
+(See also Overview of Transplantation.)
+Indications for liver transplantation include Cirrhosis (70% of transplantations... read more or if the underlying liver disease subsides.
+Prognosis is poor without treatment (survival < 2 years).